ppalacios92/ShakerMaker/README.md

 ## Quickstart usage FFSP tool

-Using the FFSP tool in ShakerMaker is straightforward.
-ShakerMaker has adopted the FFSP tool for stochastic generation of spatially-correlated fault ruptures `(Pengcheng Liu 2005 andadding the relationships found by Schmedes et al. (2010, 2013) by Chen Ji, 2020)`.
+ShakerMaker has adopted the FFSP tool for stochastic generation of spatially-correlated fault ruptures `(Pengcheng Liu 2005 and adding the relationships found by Schmedes et al. (2010, 2013) by Chen Ji, 2020)`.
 To define a stochastic fault source, you need to specify the parameters in the :class:`FFSPSource` class.
 Since layered earth structures are required to consider stratigraphy and wave propagation properties, you also use the previously described :class:`CrustModel` class.
 In this example, we generate a stochastic finite fault rupture by specifying the fault geometry, magnitude and rupture characteristics.
 The following parameters must be provided to :class:`FFSPSource`:

 **Source Type and Frequency** - `id_sf_type`: Source type identifier (defines slip-rate function type) - `freq_min`, `freq_max`: Frequency band for ground motion simulation (Hz)